Color depth: True color (24-bit)

 24 bits almost always use 8 bits each of R, G, and B (8 bpc).
 As of 2018, 24-bit color depth is used by virtually every computer and phone display and the vast majority of image storage formats.
-Almost all cases of 32 bits per pixel assigns 24 bits to the color, and the remaining 8 are the alpha channel or unused.
+Almost all cases of 32 bits per pixel assigns 24 bits to the color, and the remaining 8 for the alpha channel (transparency) or left unused.

 2^{24} gives 16,777,216 color variations.
-The human eye can discriminate up to ten million colors, and since the gamut of a display is smaller than the range of human vision, this means this should cover that range with more detail than can be perceived.
-However, displays do not evenly distribute the colors in human perception space, so humans can see the changes between some adjacent colors as color banding.
+While human eye can discriminate up to ten million colors, color gamuts employed by displays are typically smaller than the range of human vision.
+This means that 24 bits should be able to differentiate different colors with enough precision to prevent the perception of banding.
+However, displays do not evenly distribute the colors in human perception space, so banding between some adjacent colors can still be perceived.
 Monochromatic images set all three channels to the same value, resulting in only 256 different colors; some software attempts to dither the gray level into the color channels to increase this, although in modern software this is more often used for subpixel rendering to increase the space resolution on LCD screens where the colors have slightly different positions.

 The DVD-Video and Blu-ray Disc standards support a bit depth of 8 bits per color in YCbCr with 4:2:0 chroma subsampling.
 YCbCr can be losslessly converted to RGB.

-macOS and Mac OS refer to 24-bit color as "millions" of colors.
+macOS and Classic Mac OS refer to 24-bit color as "millions" of colors.

 The term true color is sometimes used to mean what this article calls direct color.
 It is also often used to refer to all color depths greater than or equal to 24 bits.